szermatt/mistty/docs/source/faq.rst

     If this keeps happening, check the modeline.
 Does it contain CMD?
     It might look like this: *misTTY CMD:run*.
 In that case, MisTTY is stuck in long-running command mode.
-This is likely due to some package leaving foreign overlays to the buffer.
-To fix that, turn off the option :kbd:`M-x customize-option
+This is likely due to some package leaving overlays to the buffer that confuse MisTTY.
+To fix that, turn off the option :kbd:`M-x customize-option mistty-detect-foreign-overlays` or, if you know which package is causing trouble, remove the corresponding property in in :kbd:`M-x customize-option mistty-foreign-overlay-properties`.
-    mistty-detect-foreign-overlays`

     For details, see :ref:`lrc`